snehal-bedmutha/ChatbotAPI/Readme.md

 # Simple ChatBot with Python and Google Search
-Build a simple ChatBot with Python that uses Google Search as its brain.
+Build a simple ChatBot with Python that uses a webscraper which runs on an algorithm to perform a Google Search of a user’s query, scrape the text from the first result, and reply to the user with the first sentence of that page’s text.
 The app consists of a Python 3 server and a web interface.

-Simple Python ChatBot tutorial post on my Medium

 ## Install
 Clone the repo using command line and cd into the app.